 Compensated post in collaboration with MakerWear and Target.
 Views and style ideas are my own – of course!

-Here are three ways to style baseball hats — they are different enough looks to inspire you to give them a try.
+Here are 3 ways to wear baseball hats — they are different enough looks to inspire you to give them a try.

 Ways to Style Baseball Hats No. 1